Presentations, seminars and group work

 - Play with pens, notes, clothes, your fingers or your hair while talking.

-- Get diverted into a discussion with a single member of the audience during or after the presentation.
+- Get diverted into a discussion with a single member of the audience during the presentation or in the Q&A section.

-It's a good idea to evaluate each presentation after you deliver it so that you can improve each time.
+It's a good idea to evaluate each presentation after you deliver it so that you can improve next time.

 |Aspects of my presentation||How well did it go?
 1 (terrible), 3 (okay), 5 (great)|